roseminted/AmazonTherapeuticsBlog/readme.md

 Create login routes and login form page
 Create middelware to check if a user is logged in to access the create new an edit blogposts

+## Authorization
+Add author to blogpost model
+Update show page
+Populate author
+Update show page to show author
+Update edit & delete buttons to show if blogpost belongs to current user Create middelware to check if post belongs to the current user Move blogpost middlware to middleware file and export